Liujiashu2018/marijuana-use-disorder/Final_Writeup.md

 ![](Final_Writeup_files/figure-html/rf perf-1.png)<!-- -->

-### 3. Generalized Boosted Regression Model (GBM)
+### 4. Generalized Boosted Regression Model (GBM)

-In this section, I used a Gradient Boosting Machine (GBM) for regression.
+Lastly, I used a Generalized Boosted Regression Model (GBM).
 Unlike Random Forest, where each decision tree is built independently from each sample, the trees in GBM are built sequentially.
 Each tree corrects the errors made by the previous one, enhancing the overall model performance.

 To optimize the performance of the GBM, I first performed hyperparameter tuning using a grid search.
 The model was then trained on the training data using 10-fold cross-validation to prevent overfitting.
 The most optimal GBM model hyperparameters were found to be: n.trees = 150, interaction.depth = 1, shrinkage = 0.3, and n.minobsinnode = 10.
 These values were selected because they produced the highest ROC value during cross-validation, indicating the model's strong ability to distinguish between individuals with and without SUD_MJ.